Green enters her ninth season in 2015-16 after taking over the program July 1, 2007.

 Green is a 2000 graduate of Florida with a bachelor's degree in telecommunications and a minor in education.
 She went on to earn a master's degree in sports administration from Temple in 2004 and has begun work toward a doctorate in education administration.

 Green is just the eighth person to serve as Harvard's women's tennis coach.
 She inherited a Crimson program that had won 17 Ivy League championships, before winning its 18th in 2009.
-She owns an overall career coaching record of 63-60.
+She owns acareer coaching record of 80-75 at Harvard and 114-103 overall.